felix-lambert/best-practice/README.md

 duplicate code means creating an abstraction that can handle this set of different things with just one function/module/class.

-Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the *Classes* section.
+Getting the abstraction right is critical.
 Bad abstractions can be worse than duplicate code, so be careful!
 Having said this, if you can make a good abstraction, do it!
 Don't repeat yourself, otherwise you'll find yourself updating multiple places anytime you want to change one thing.